dandenney/dandenney.com-eleventy/src/blips/filter-array-by-keyboard-rows.md

 <figure>
   <blockquote>
     <p>
       Given an array of words, return the words that can be typed using letters of only one row on a keyboard.
-For bonus points, include the option for a user to pick the type of keyboard they are using (ANSI, ISO, etc), and/or give options for how many/which rows are allowed!</p><pre class='language-js'><code class="language-js">oneRow(['candy', 'fart', 'pop', 'Zelda', 'flag', 'typewriter'])
+For bonus points, include the option for a user to pick the type of keyboard they are using (ANSI, ISO, etc), and/or give options for how many/which rows are allowed!</p><pre class="language-js"><code class="language-js">oneRow(['candy', 'fart', 'pop', 'Zelda', 'flag', 'typewriter'])
 ['pop', 'flag', 'typewriter']
 </code></pre>
   </blockquote>